W. P. Carey MRED

 The MRED brings together all four disciplines, giving you a well-rounded real estate development education — providing new perspectives and strengthening your decision-making skills.
 Three formal MRED synthesis projects cover the entire spectrum of development, from residential to mixed-use.
 Each synthesis project is presented to and evaluated by industry leaders and MRED faculty, providing you indispensable feedback.

-In addition to the credibility of earning a transdisciplinary ASU master's degree, a recent $15 million investment by the W. P. Carey Foundation in career services will provide you more opportunities to meet with a broader range of employers and have better access to career coaching and tools to help you succeed in your career.
+In addition to the credibility of earning a transdisciplinary ASU master's degree, dedicated career coaching, resources, and events from the W. P. Carey Career Services Center will provide you more opportunities to meet with a broader range of employers and help you succeed long after graduation.

 MRED fast facts